Ten Steps To Find Your Successful User Acquisition Formula

 You should always be testing ways to increase conversion rate and LTV.
 During his talk, Adam explained that Peak was currently doing a lot of A/B tests on different marketing levers and have found significant differences between the free offering and paid offering, which allowed them to increase their conversion rate up to 50%.
 He urged marketers to be as creative as possible in their tests around conversion and LTV because these are the most important factors for the success and growth of your app.

 As a marketer, you will receive a ton of emails from networks and agencies who want to collaborate.
 It’s impossible to work with everyone and keep your focus, so Adam suggests reducing the partners you work with to a minimum, especially if you’re a small team, otherwise you are not going to do anything properly.
-We’ve previously written about how to efficiently compare tools and vendors in order to select the right ones for your app company.

 Finally, there are so many developer events full of people who have been through this exact same process, make use of it!
 You should talk to people and find out which tools they love, their experiences of success as well as learning where they went wrong: it’s the best way to educate yourself on best practices in the industry.